soimort/dotfiles/README.md

 Emacs will try to restore the last session from `./.emacs.desktop` and `./.emacs.elscreen`, and save current session back into them on exiting.
 Automatically.

-Editing certain files by initializing `emacs` with explicit parameters will not cause Emacs to restore and save sessions automatically: (unless `M-s e` is invoked)
+Editing certain files by initializing `emacs` with explicit parameters will not cause Emacs to restore and save sessions automatically: (unless `M-s r` is invoked)

     $ e README.md src/hello.c